bchareyre/yade-mpi/doc/sphinx/prog.rst

 * provide a simple python script demonstrating the new functionality in ``scripts/test``.

 Historically, Yade was using Doxygen for in-source documentation.
 This documentation is still available (by running ``scons doc``), but was rarely written and used by programmers, and had all the disadvantages of auto-generated documentation.
 Then, as Python became ubiquitous in yade, python was documented using epydoc generator.
-Finally, hand-written documentation (this one) started to be written using Sphinx, which was developed originally for documenting Python itself.
+Finally, hand-written documentation (this one) started to be written using `Sphinx <http://sphinx.pocoo.org>`__, which was developed originally for documenting Python itself.
 Disadvantages of the original scatter were different syntaxes, impossibility for cross-linking, non-interactivity and frequently not being up-to-date.

 .. _sphinxdocumentation: